 The Gripen is a multi-role fighter aircraft built to handle any mission, whether it will be beyond-visual-range combat or precision strikes.
 It offers a seamless blend of speed and power, carrying enough armaments to strike ten targets simultaneously.

 Gripen E multirole fighter is coming of age.
 This next-generation combat aircraft was designed for Australia’s needs and is fully interoperable with NATO standards.
-Unparalleled versatility allows the Gripen to fly in all weathers at high speeds and low levels for long-range missions, with no difficulty penetrating enemy airspace and performing multiple roles simultaneously.
+Unparalleled versatility allows the Gripen to fly in all weather at high speeds and low levels for long-range missions, with no difficulty penetrating enemy airspace and performing multiple roles simultaneously.

 Which is the No. 1 fighter aircraft in the world?